taechitpt/Data-Science-Portfolio/NLP_analysis.md

 ## Sentiment Analysis
-- Sentiment analysis was performed using the TextBlob library to evaluate sentiment polarity scores.
+- Sentiment analysis was performed using the TextBlob and VADER librarys to evaluate sentiment polarity scores.
  ```python
 sentiment_1 = "I absolutely love this product; it exceeded my expectations."
 sentiment_2 = "The service was fast and the staff were very friendly."